moba15/ioBroker.hiob/docs/en/advanced.md

 ![app_create_multi.png](img/../../de/img/app_create_multi.png)

 - `Device`: Select the desired enum here
-- `Datapoint`: Selection of data points from the selected enum
+- `Datapoint`: Selection of states from the selected enum

 ![app_create_multi_device.png](img/../../de/img/app_create_multi_device.png)

 - `Selections`: To create a list click on `add`.
-Enter a name for the selection in `Display Value` and enter the value that should be moved into the data point in `File Point Value`.
+Enter a name for the selection in `Display Value` and enter the value that should be moved into the state in `File Point Value`.
 The selections can be sorted later by long pressing.
 Editing is not possible later.
 The rule can only be deleted with a swipe.
 - `Popup Menu`: Additional widgets can be created here.
 Long-pressing the widget opens a popup menu with the widgets you have created.
 - Then press save.